-Dr. Li received his M.S. in Electrical Engineering from New York University Polytechnic School of Engineering and his Ph.D. in Electrical Engineering from the Graduate Center of the City University of New York (CUNY).
+Dr. Li received his M.S. in Electrical Engineering from Polytechnic Institute of New York University (now Tandon School of Engineering of NYU) and his Ph.D. in Electrical Engineering from the Graduate Center of the City University of New York (CUNY).
 Prior to joining the CET Department at City Tech, he worked as a Post-Doc in the Perceptual Robotics and Intelligent Sensing Machines (PRISM) Research Center at the City College of CUNY.
 Prof. Li’s major research areas are robotics, applied control systems, embedded systems and applied mathematics.
-He has and keeps working on the research topics of swarm robotics, motion coordination of multi-agent dynamic system, formation control of distributed robotics system, localization and navigation of wireless sensor network, wearable vision for handicapped people, and dynamic spectrum access in cognitive radio network.
+He has and keeps working on the research topics of swarm robotics, motion coordination of multi-agent dynamic systems, formation control of distributed robotic systems, localization and navigation of wireless sensor network, wearable vision for handicapped people, and dynamic spectrum access in cognitive radio network.
 His current research also include IoT and reconfigurable robotics.

 Dr. Li is a member of IEEE Robotics and Automation Society, IEEE Control Systems Society, ASME Dynamic Systems and Control Division, and SIAM (Society for Industrial and Applied Mathematics).

 Dr. Ma received her Ph.D. in Electrical Engineering from Utah State University focusing on autonomous ground robots.
-After that she did three-year post-doctoral training at Virginia Tech working on a research project of autonomous aerial vehicles.
+She did three-year post-doc at Virginia Tech working on a research project of Unmanned Aerial Vehicles.
 Prior to joining the Computer Engineering Technology (CET) Department at City Tech in Fall 2016, she was an Associate Professor in the Department of Electrical Engineering and Technology at Wentworth Institute of Technology in Boston, MA.
-Professor Ma’s research areas include autonomous mobile robots, vision-based control, visual servoing, visual tracking, vision-assisted coordinated control, and sensing & perception techniques.
+Dr. Ma’s research areas include autonomous mobile robots, swarm robotics, applied control, vision-based control, visual servo, visual tracking, vision-assisted coordinated control, and sensing & perception techniques.

 Dr. Wang received her B.S. in Physics and M.S. in Optoelectronics from Liaoning University and Dalian University of Technology in China, respectively.
 She received another M.S. in Electrical Engineering from The City College of New York and her Ph.D. in Electrical Engineering from the CUNY Graduate Center.
 Before joining CityTech, she taught at CCNY and was part of a research team that develops formal models for the behavior of real-time systems.
 Dr. Wang was a faculty member in the Department of Electrical Engineering at Dalian Jiaotong University, China for seven years.
 Her research areas of interest include formal methods for real-time systems modeling, test automation for network protocols and embedded systems, communication networks, fiber optical communication and optoelectronics.